ESG Summary

 Our reporting strategy

-Reporting is one of the primary ways we inform key stakeholders about our ESG ambitions and progress.
-Our stakeholders include investors, potential and current employees, customers and consumers, suppliers, the communities where we live and work, non-governmental organizations (NGOs), regulators and others.
+Our reporting is the primary way we inform key stakeholders about our sustainability ambitions and progress.
+Our stakeholders include investors, potential and current employees, customers and consumers, suppliers, non-governmental organizations (NGOs) and others.

 Understanding that each group’s needs differ, we publish a suite of reporting elements targeted at various sets of stakeholders.
-We combine disclosure of strategy, policy, data2 and case studies according to our understanding of public interest and guided by key sustainability and reporting frameworks.
+We combine disclosure of strategy, policy, data and case studies, according to our understanding of public interest and guided by key voluntary sustainability and reporting frameworks.
+Unless otherwise noted, our sustainability data reflects progress made during the calendar year (ending December 31, 2024), whereas our financial reporting corresponds with our fiscal year, which ends on the last Saturday of December.

-• ESG Summary: A high-level overview of our pep+ agenda and annual progress.
-It aims to reflect the integration between ESG and our business and is designed to link seamlessly with our ESG Topics A-Z for more detail and the latest updates.
+• Environmental, Social and Governance (ESG) Summary: High-level overview of our pep+ agenda and annual progress that aims to reflect the integration between ESG and our business and is designed to link seamlessly with ESG Topics A-Z for more detail and the latest updates.
 Readers can also download a PDF of the report.

-• ESG Performance Metrics: Time-series data3 for our key sustainability goals4, intended to support ESG analysis primarily for investors, ESG raters and NGOs.
+• ESG Performance Metrics: Time-series data for our pep+ goals, intended to support ESG analysis primarily for investors, ESG raters and NGOs.

-• Indices and framework responses and other topic-specific disclosures: These map our reporting to specific metrics established by voluntary reporting frameworks including Sustainable Accounting Standards Board (SASB), Task Force on Climate-related Financial Disclosures (TCFD) and CDP (formerly the Carbon Disclosure Project) climate, water and forest responses.
-It also includes specialized reporting, such as our annual Green Bond, Diversity, Equity and Inclusion (DEI) and the PepsiCo Foundation’s Global Impact reports.
+• Indices and framework responses and other topic-specific disclosures: These map our reporting to specific metrics established by key voluntary reporting frameworks and also includes specialized reporting, such as our annual Green Bond Report.

-For nearly two decades, PepsiCo has been on a journey to transform the way we do business so that our pursuit to deliver strong financial returns is also responsive to the needs of our stakeholders and the world around us.
+For nearly two decades, PepsiCo has been on a journey to transform the way we do business so that our pursuit to deliver strong financial returns over the long-term is also responsive to the needs of our stakeholders and the world around us.

 Learn more about how we're making a difference